ChavisManzoniLab/MAS/README.md

 Machine-automated scoring of Pup retrieval test

 Mas is a pipeline allowing for an automatic scoring of pup retrieval test.
-It computes automatiquely multiple variables, including
+It computes automatically multiple variables, including

 - Time to first encounter
 - Time to retrieve the pup